propelorm/Propel2/documentation/documentation/07-behaviors.markdown

 # Behaviors #

 Behaviors are a great way to package model extensions for reusability.
-They are the powerful, versatile, fast, and help you organize your code in a better way.
+They are powerful, versatile, fast, and help you organize your code in a better way.

 ## Pre and Post Hooks For `save()` And `delete()` Methods ##